-49. Notwithstanding section 47(i), the Court may make an order referring a child to the Children Drug Treatment Court Process without the consent of the child's parent, guardian or person with responsibility for the child if the Court is of the view that-
+- 49. Notwithstanding section 47(i), the Court may make an order referring a child to the Children Drug Treatment Court Process without the consent of the child's parent, guardian or person with responsibility for the child if the Court is of the view that- - (a) the parent, guardian, or person with responsibility for the child is unreasonably withholding consent for the child to be referred to Children Drug Treatment Court Process: - (b) the child is committed to participating in the Children Drug Treatment Court Process;

-- (a) the parent, guardian, or person with responsibility for the child is unreasonably withholding consent for the child to be referred to Children Drug Treatment Court Process; - (b) the child is committed to participating in the Children Drug Treatment Court Process; - (c) referral to the Children Drug Treatment Court Process will be in the best interest of the child; - (d) the Children Drug Treatment Court Process and consequences have been explained clearly to the parents and the child; and - (e) the other conditions in section 47 are met.

-50. (1) If the Court makes an order referring a child Procedure where to the Children Drug Treatment Court Process, the Court makes order Court shall- Treatment Court Process
+- (c) referral to the Children Drug Treatment Court Process will be in the best interest of the child; - (d) the Children Drug Treatment Court Process and consequences have been explained clearly to the parents and the child; and - (e) the other conditions in section 47 are met. - 50.
+(1) If the Court makes an order referring a child Procedure where to the Children Drug Treatment Court Process, the Court makes order for Children Drug Court shall-

+Treatment Court
-- (a) inform the Children Drug Treatment Court Process Manager immediately; - (b) forward a summary of the case file including medical, psychosocial and risk assessment reports to the Children Drug Treatment Court Process Manager: - (c) adjourn the sentencing hearing to a date to be determined following the graduation report or failure report being submitted by the Children Drug Treatment Court Process to the referring Court; and - (d) notify the parent, guardian or person with responsibility for the child.

-51. An order of the Court referring a child to the Effect of order Children Drug Treatment Court Process suspends the referring child to Children Drug Treatment Court passing of a sentence on the child for the offence.
+- (a) inform the Children Drug Treatment Court Process Manager immediately; - (b) forward a summary of the case file including medical, psychosocial and risk assessment reports to the Children Drug Treatment Court Process Manager: - (c) adjourn the sentencing hearing to a date to be determined following the graduation report or failure report being submitted by the Children Drug Treatment Court Process to the referring Court; and - (d) notify the parent, guardian or person with responsibility for the child. - 51.
+An order of the Court referring a child to the Effect of order Children Drug Treatment Court Process suspends the Children Drug Treatment Court passing of a sentence on the child for the offence.
+Process - 52.
+(1) The Children Drug Treatment Court Process Children Drug shall be presided over by a Judge or Master who shall be Process Team the decision maker. - (2) The Judge or Master shall be assisted by professionals who are already interfacing with the child, and any other professional who may be recommended by any professional dealing with the child and agreed upon by the Judge or Master and the members of a Children Drug Treatment Team, in the best interest of the child.